Texas does not follow the pack when it comes to many things, including out-of-state discovery.

 TRCP 176 allows a Texas subpoena to be issued by any of the following persons: (i) a clerk of court; (ii) an attorney licensed in Texas; or (iii) an officer authorized to take depositions in Texas (such as, among others, a court reporter or notary public).
 Such a subpoena must be personally served on the witness by a sheriff, constable, or private process server.
 See TRCP 176.4, 176.5.

 The language of the applicable rules and history of the statute arguably allow a subpoena to be issued and served without the need to file a miscellaneous proceeding in Texas, similar to how the UIDDA works, since a subpoena can be enforced by either the court from which it was issued “or a district court in the county in which the subpoena is served.”
 TRCP 176.8(a) (emphasis added); see also Tex.
 Rev. Civ.
 Stat. art.
 3769a-b (1984).
-Nonetheless, it is often advisable to first file such a proceeding in Texas in order to have a forum ready to quickly compel compliance (and possibly award fees or costs as a sanction for noncompliance) or resolve any disputes that arise during a deposition or other testimony.
+Nonetheless, it is often advisable to first file such a proceeding in Texas in order to have a forum ready to quickly compel compliance or resolve any disputes that arise during a deposition, document production, or otherwise.
 Take note, however, Texas courts will not hear issues concerning the “relevance” or “materiality” of a discovery request related to an out-of-state proceeding.
 That is reserved for the out-of-state court with jurisdiction over the underlying cause.
 The Texas court simply lends its jurisdictional assistance by requiring a witness to appear for testimony and/or produce documents, although it will still protect a non-party in Texas from overly burdensome or harassing requests.
 In other words, disputes between parties in the original case concerning substantive topics are for the originating court to decide; a Texas court will not weigh in on those issues.

-In sum, while the process in Texas does require the extra step of first getting the out-of-state (or foreign) court to issue a “mandate, writ, or commission” rather than an attorney simply being able to issue a subpoena in their own state which can easily be converted under the UIDDA into the subpoena of another state, the process of obtaining discovery from a person or business in Texas for purposes of a lawsuit or other out-of-state proceeding is not all that different in practice.
-It just requires the assistance of an appropriate authority in Texas, which does however increase the costs for an out-of-state party seeking discovery or testimony.
+In sum, while the process in Texas does require the extra step of first getting the out-of-state (or foreign) court to issue a “mandate, writ, or commission” rather than an attorney simply being able to issue a subpoena in their own state which can easily be converted under the UIDDA into the subpoena of another state, the process of obtaining discovery from a person or business in Texas for purposes of a lawsuit or other out-of-state proceeding is not that different in practice.
+It just requires the extra steps of getting a commission and seeking assistance of an appropriate authority in Texas, which does however increase the costs for an out-of-state party seeking discovery or testimony.

 Nothing is easy as a federal court subpoena, which is not subject to the rules above.